 As one of its first tasks, the IGO Work Track must develop a detailed work plan, including a timeline describing specific and manageable deliverables during the course of and at the end of its work.
 Unless expressly approved by the GNSO Council:

-(i) The IGO Work Track must publish its initial recommendations for public comment prior to delivering its final recommendations to the full RPM Working Group;
+(i) The IGO Work Track must publish its initial recommendations for public comment prior to delivering its draft final recommendations to the full RPM Working Group;

+(ii) The full RPM Working Group shall have a reasonable opportunity to provide input on the IGO Work Track’s initial recommendations prior to the opening of the public comment proceedings;

-(ii) The IGO Work Track must consider all public comments received in developing its final recommendations and, to the extent that it does not accept specific policy proposals raised in a public comment, it shall document its rationale for such non-acceptance in its Final Report:
+(iii) The IGO Work Track must consider all public comments received in developing its draft final recommendations and, to the extent that it does not accept specific policy proposals raised in a public comment, it shall document its rationale for such non-acceptance in its draft Final Report;

+(iv) The IGO Work Track shall consult with ICANN org and Contracted Parties to ensure that its draft final recommendations are technically feasible.

-(ii) The RPM Working Group must consider the final recommendations from the IGO Work Track as a matter of priority;
+(v) The IGO Work Track shall deliver its draft Final Report to the RPM Working Group, which must consider adoption of the draft final recommendations from the IGO Work Track as a matter of priority;

-(iii) In considering the final recommendations, the RPM Working Group is expected generally to approve them unless a broad cross-section of the Working Group objects on the basis of information not previously raised to the IGO Work Track or in the public comments, and documents the rationale for such objection(s);
+(vi) In considering the draft final recommendations, the RPM Working Group is expected generally to approve them unless a broad cross-section of the Working Group objects, which should be on the basis of information not previously raised to the IGO Work Track or in the public comments, and documents the rationale for such objection(s);

-(iv) In the case of such broad, documented objection(s), the IGO Work Track shall specifically and expeditiously consider the objection(s) and either provide a detailed written explanation of how the concerns raised were addressed in its recommendations, or decide whether or not to amend its recommendations in light of the concerns raised (such amended recommendations to be referred to as Supplemental Recommendations);
+(vii) In the case of such broad, documented objection(s), the IGO Work Track shall specifically and expeditiously consider the objection(s) and either provide a detailed written explanation of how the concerns raised were addressed in its recommendations, or decide whether or not to amend its recommendations in light of the concerns raised (such amended recommendations to be referred to as Supplemental Recommendations);

-(v) Where the IGO Work Track has provided the required explanation or Supplemental Recommendations (as applicable), the RPM Working Group shall approve the recommendations or Supplemental Recommendations, except that where the original recommendations are approved, the RPM Working Group may elect to include written statements from Working Group members for the attention of the GNSO Council; and
+(viiii) Where the IGO Work Track has provided the required explanation or Supplemental Recommendations (as applicable), the RPM Working Group shall approve the recommendations or Supplemental Recommendations; and

-(vi) The RPM Working Group must submit its final recommendations on this topic to the GNSO Council no later than [three months] after the close of the IGO Work Track public comment period.
+(ix) The RPM Working Group must submit its final recommendations on this topic to the GNSO Council no later than [three months] after the close of the IGO Work Track public comment period.